 8. Visit Fantoft Stave Church – This was originally built in 1150 in Sogn then moved to Fantoft in 1883 but then burnt down in 1992.
 It has since been rebuilt.
 Not the easiest of places to get to but easier if you have your own car.

 9. Get the best view of Bergen.
 There are two popular viewpoints in Bergen.
 Both offer superb views.
-I particularly preferred Ulriken643 Mount Floyen.
+I particularly preferred Ulriken643 to Mount Floyen.

 You also have Radisson Blu that sites on the other side of the harbor but only a few meters from the Fish Market and cafes and shops.
-Other option like Scandic Bypark, Ole Bull Hotel and Apartments and Best Western Plu.
+Other option like Scandic Bypark, Ole Bull Hotel and Apartments and Best Western Blu.